angelodian/angelodian.github.io/index.md

 Welcome to my academic homepage.

-I'm a phonetician, so I'll start my introduction with the pronunciation of my name the way I say it, transcribed using the IPA alphabet: [ˈand͡ʒelo ˈdjaŋ]. [ˈdjaŋ], one syllable , with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto, where I'm from, but the rest of Italians tend to say [ˈdi.an] (two syllables and an alveolar nasal at the end) or [ˈdjanːə] in line with standard Italian phonological rules :)
+I'm a phonetician, so I'll start my introduction with the pronunciation of my name the way I say it, transcribed using the IPA alphabet: [ˈand͡ʒelo ˈdjaŋ]. [ˈdjaŋ], one syllable, with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto, where I'm from.
+However, the rest of Italians tend to say [ˈdi.an] (two syllables and an alveolar nasal at the end).
+Either pronunciation is fine to me :-)

-I'm excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I'm joining the ESRC-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne.
+I'm excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I'm joining the ESRC-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne (temporary link <a href="https://gtr.ukri.org/projects?ref=ES%2FY005767%2F1">here</a>).

 My research will focus on prosodic traces of language contact, including intonation, between Italo-Romance varieties (mostly Venetan and Italian) and the varieties of Croatian spoken along the Adriatic coast in Istria and Dalmatia.